maxim2266/cache/README.md

 Parameters:
 * Maximum size of the cache (a positive integer);
 * Time-to-live for cache elements (can be set to something like ten years to retain "forever");
-* Back-end function to call when a cache miss occurs.
+* Backend function to call when a cache miss occurs.
 The function is expected to return a value for the given key, or an error.
 Both the value _and_ the error are stored in the cache.
-	A slow back-end function is not going to block access to the entire cache, only to the corresponding value.
+	A slow backend function is not going to block access to the entire cache, only to the corresponding value.

 The constructor returns a pointer to a newly created cache object.

 A cache object has two public methods:
 * `Get(K) (V, error)`: given a key, it returns the corresponding value, or an error.
-On cache miss the result is transparently retrieved from the back-end.
-The cache itself does not produce any error, so all the errors are from the back-end.
-Notably, this method has the same signature as the back-end function, and it may be considered as a wrapper around the back-end that adds [memoisation](https://en.wikipedia.org/wiki/Memoization).
-For example, given the back-end function
+On cache miss the result is transparently retrieved from the backend.
+The cache itself does not produce any error, so all the errors are from the backend only.
+Notably, this method has the same signature as the backend function, and it may be considered as a wrapper around the backend that adds [memoisation](https://en.wikipedia.org/wiki/Memoization).
+For example, given the backend function
 	```Go
 	func getUserInfo(userID int) (*UserInfo, error)
 	```